Einja/codestorm-client/README.md

 ## Features (To be added)

 - User authentication and profile management/metrics display
-- A collection of coding problems categorized by difficulty (500 - 2000)
+- A collection of coding problems categorized by difficulty (500 - 2000).
+Each problem will have a runtime and memory limit described in big-O notation
 - Code editor with syntax highlighting
 - Real-time code execution and result display
 - Problem submission and solution tracking